ferparra/My-Readwise/pages/Letters From a Stoic by Lucius Annaeus Seneca – The Rabbit Hole (highlights).md

 	- The greater the mob with which we mingle, the greater the danger
 	- I am content with few, content with one, content with none at all
 	- Material possessions possess us, not the other way around
-	- Body should be treated more rigorously that it may not be disobedient to the mind.
-Eat merely to relieve hunger, drink merely to quench your thirst, dress merely to keep out the cold; house yourself merely as protection against personal discomfort
+	- [[Body]] should be treated more rigorously that it may not be disobedient to the [[mind]].
+Eat merely to relieve hunger, drink merely to quench your thirst, dress merely to keep out the cold; house yourself merely as protection against personal [[discomfort]]
 	- What chance has made yours is not really yours
 	- Imagine somebody you really respect is watching your every move and ordering all your actions as if he beheld them (pair with Napoleon Hill’s mastermind group)
 	- If can enjoy the bare minimum, there is nothing fortune can snatch away.
 Simply dependent on oneself for happiness